 - What happens if multiple primitives occupy the same pixel on the screen? - Which is allowed to paint the pixel?

 The Z-Buffer Algorithm

-- Idea: retain depth after projection transform

-- Each vertex maintains z coordinate

-- Relative to eye point
+- Idea: retain depth after projection transform - Each vertex maintains z coordinate - Relative to eye point - To compute z per pixel use barycentric coordinates (next week)

-- Can do this with canonical viewing volumes

 The Z-Buffer Algorithm